Death of Jeffrey Epstein: Homicide suspicions and conspiracy theories

-Because of violations of standard prison procedures and Epstein's knowledge of compromising information about wealthy and powerful individuals, his death spawned skepticism and multiple conspiracy theories.
+Epstein's death has spawned skepticism and multiple conspiracy theories.
 A Rasmussen Reports poll conducted shortly after his death in August 2019 found that only 29% of U.S. adults believed Epstein actually died by suicide, while 42% thought he was murdered to prevent him from testifying against powerful people with whom he associated, and 29% of people were undecided.
 By November 2019, a Business Insider poll found that those who believed Epstein was murdered outnumbered suicide proponents three to one.
 In a 2020 poll, Rasmussen found a majority of Americans believed Epstein was murdered, with just 21% believing that he died by suicide.
 University of Chicago professor Eric Oliver, a conspiracy theory expert, labeled populist sentiment and a mistrust of the political system as major contributors to the widespread rejection of the official narrative.

 At an August 27 hearing, Epstein defense attorney Reid Weingarten expressed "significant doubts" that Epstein's death was due to suicide.
 According to Weingarten, when attorneys met with their client shortly before his death, "we did not see a despairing, despondent, suicidal person".
 Epstein's brother, Mark, has rejected the possibility of Jeffrey's suicide, claiming, "I could see if he got a life sentence, I could then see him taking himself out, but he had a bail hearing coming up."
 He also claimed his "life may also be in danger", if Epstein was indeed murdered.
 Epstein's butler of 18 years also believed that he did not kill himself.
 In a press conference about two months after Epstein's death, de Blasio declined to endorse chief medical examiner Sampson's conclusions, saying, "Something doesn't fit here.
 It just doesn't make sense that the highest-profile prisoner in America—you know, someone forgot to guard him."
 Former US Attorney and Senate Judiciary Committee counsel Brett Tolman said the death was "more than coincidental", considering Epstein's "many connections to powerful people".

 Immediately after his death, online conspiracy theorists falsely claimed that the images of Epstein in transport to the hospital were actually that of a body double.
 They relied on purported differences between the body's ear and Epstein's ear in a juxtaposed photo.
 Fact-checker Snopes pointed out that the image of Epstein was 15 years old and that it was "more plausible that these discrepancies were the result of aging".
-In October 2020, over a year after his death, similar false theories emerged that claimed that Epstein was living at Zorro Ranch, his residence in New Mexico.
+In October 2020, over a year after his death, similar false theories emerged that claimed that Epstein had faked his death and was living at Zorro Ranch, his residence in New Mexico.

+In a 2025 interview with Todd Blanche, Ghislaine Maxwell said she did not believe Epstein's death was a suicide.